ksens/shim/README.md

 ```
 sudo make SCIDB=/opt/scidb/13.12 service
 ```
-If you install shim as a service and want to change its default options, for example the default HTTP port or port to talk to SciDB on, you'll need to edit the /etc/init.d/shimsvc file.
+If you install shim as a service and want to change its default options, for example the default HTTP port or port to talk to SciDB on, you'll need to edit the shim configuration file.
 See the discussion of command line parameters below.
 ### Optionally build deb or rpm packages
 You can build the service version of shim into packages for Ubuntu 12.04 or RHEL/CentOS 6 with
 ```